Compassionate Justice Past Speakers Audio/Video Library

 For over 10 years, ESG United Church has offered a compelling speaker series exploring a variety of topics concerning our justice system and broader social justice issues in Canada.

 Compassionate Justice Speakers have included the individuals below.
-Click “play” to listen to the audio recording.
+Click the links to listen or watch to the archival recordings.

 Former Chief Justice of the Supreme Court of Canada